Sweet Potato Bisque

 - Add carrots and onion to drippings; cook and stir over medium-high heat until tender.
 Add garlic; cook 1 minute longer.

 - Stir in water, sweet potatoes, bay leaves, curry, salt, cinnamon, paprika and pepper.
 Bring to a boil.
-Reduce heat; simmer, covered, 10-15 minutes or until vegetables are tender.
+Reduce heat; simmer, covered, until vegetables are tender, 10-15 minutes.
 Discard bay leaves.
 Stir in cream and sour cream just until blended.
 Cool.

 - Meanwhile, in a small bowl, combine mint, oil, sugar, salt, pepper flakes and pepper.
 Let stand 5-10 minutes.

-Originally published as Sweet Potato Bisque in Taste of Home Christmas Annual Annual 2016, p22
+Originally published as Sweet Potato Bisque with Minted Chili Oil Drizzle in Taste of Home Christmas Annual 2016